Moving to Spain: Expat Registration Guide

 Online via Import@ss (import@ss.seg-social.es) with Cl@ve credentials.
 Or in person at local TGSS office.

-MANDATORYEU + Non-EUThe individual health card (Tarjeta Sanitaria Individual) grants access to Spain's public healthcare system (Sistema Nacional de Salud).
-It is issued by your regional health authority following social security registration and assigns you a primary care doctor and health centre.
-No public health service can be accessed without it.
+MANDATORYEU + Non-EUHealth Card (Tarjeta Sanitaria Individual: TSI) in Spain: Register with your local health centre as soon as possible after empadronamiento and Social Security registration.
+The individual health card granting access to Spain's public healthcare system (Sistema Nacional de Salud).
+Issued by your regional health authority after social security registration.
+Assigns you a primary care doctor and health centre, and is required to access any public health service.

 - Valid passport or EU national ID card